 Catch the sunset's reflection on Boynton Canyon.

-Now it's time to get to planning all the things to do in Sedona.
+Now that you've seen all the things to do in Sedona, it's time to start planning.
 You won't regret adding this hip destination to your bucket list.